FREEZX/passport-jwt-strategy/README.md

 After `passport.initialize()`, place `app.use(passport.authenticate('jwt', options));`

 It will call deserializeUser if a jwt token is present.
-For everything to work properly you need to be sending a token that contains `user` in the payload, this is the user id we are deserializing.
+For everything to work properly you need to be sending a token that contains a property that you defined in `options.requestKey` or default `user`, this is the user id we are deserializing.

 For sample implementation code, check out [Nuke.js](https://github.com/FREEZX/nuke.js).